jtpaasch/tabu/README.rst

                     foo.py  <---- Defines the ``foo`` subcommand.

 Then you would define your ``foo`` subcommand inside that ``foo.py`` file.
-The CLI is based on Armin Rocher's ``click`` library.
+The CLI is based on Armin Ronacher's ``click`` library.
 For more on how to use the library to define your commands, see the documentation: http://click.pocoo.org/5/ You can look at the ``system`` cli for examples at ``tabu/system/cli/system.py``.